apjanco/PH_article/README.md

 ## Export our data

-To save our results, we can create a CSV file that contains all of our matches.
+After all this work, it's time to save our results.
+We can create a CSV file that contains all of our matches.
 A very common and convenient way to do this is the Pandas library (`pip install pandas`).

 ```python
 import pandas as pd